 Symptoms and Signs of Granuloma Inguinale

-Sites of infection are
+Sites of infection include the following:

 Penis, scrotum, groin, and thighs in men